SAINTS, LAKES AND WATERFALLS: THE NORTH EAST SWITZERLAND

 The view of Stein am Rhein and Lake Constance from the Burg Hohenklingen Castle.

-While traveling from Schaffhausen to St. Gallen, take a short break at Rorschach located on the shores of Lake Constance and enjoy a bike ride on the lake shore.
-After an eight-kilometer bike tour among the amazing view and cute houses next to the lake, you can rest at the Hotel Rotes Kreuz’s restaurant in the Arbon town with a view of the lake.
-Here you can try to the sheep’s sorrel decorated with a sauce and egg slices, and the spinach and cheese wrapped in crepe.
-After this point, you can return to Rorschach by ferry over Lake Constance (we took our bikes back as the waters were not high enough for ferries).
+On your journey from Schaffhausen to St. Gallen, make a quick stop at Rorschach, located along the shores of Lake Constance.
+Enjoy a scenic bike ride along the lakeside, where an eight-kilometer route offers breathtaking views and charming lakeside houses.
+After the ride, take a break at the Hotel Rotes Kreuz’s restaurant in the nearby town of Arbon, which boasts a lovely view of the lake.
+Here, you can savor dishes like sheep’s sorrel served with a sauce and egg slices, and spinach and cheese wrapped in crepes.
+For the return trip, take a ferry across Lake Constance back to Rorschach (though we brought our bikes back as the water levels were too low for the ferries to operate).

 St. Gall Cathedral